aws-samples/aws-service-catalog-sagemaker-studio-domain/README.md

 - From **AWS Management Console** go to **Service Catalog**.
 - Click on `Portfolios` in the left hand navigation.
 - Click on `Data Science Tools` portfolio to go to **Portfolio details** page.
-- Click on `Groups, roles, and users` tab, and then 'Add groups, roles, users' button.
+- Click on `Groups, roles, and users` tab, and then `Add groups, roles, users` button.
 - On `Add groups, roles, and users access to portfolio` screen, click on `Roles` tab.
 - Select the role starting with `AWSReservedSSO_AWSAdministratorAccess_` and click on `Add access` button on the top right hand side.
 - Navigate to `Products` on the left hand navigation.
 Now you will see `Amazon SageMaker Studio` product on the `Products` screen.